Fake news glossary: Top 10 words to know

-As we scroll through endless stories in our feeds about coronavirus, schools re-opening or the Black Lives Matter movement we need to keep an eye out and think about which stories are fact and which are fake.
+As we scroll through endless stories in our feeds, we need to keep an eye out and think about which ones are fact and which ones are fake.

 Look out for bias in a story that means it may just support or push a certain argument or doesn’t show fairness to different sides of the story.
 It’s important for news stories and the journalists writing them not to show bias when presenting the facts as this can make the viewer think one side of the argument is more important than the other.

 In life, most events / things don’t just happen out of the blue, just like that, without explanation.
 Circumstances surrounding an event give it context.
 This means you can fully understand the many possible reasons and explanations as to why an event happened.

 Eye-catching but misleading headlines, designed to get people to click on links to make money or views for a website.
 Clickbait headlines are designed to hook you in so it can include lots of exclamation marks, appealing photographs and titles like "Best Ever!" or "You Won’t Believe…" stories that you just can’t help but click on.

 This is a specific type of fake news.
 It's a deliberate attempt to mislead using material that the deceiver knows is untrue.
 Disinformation is designed to be widely shared.
 The purpose is often to persuade people to think a certain way, vote a certain way or to make money from advertising each time someone clicks on a story.

 Another specific type of fake news.
 This is an umbrella term to describe false, misleading or out of context material regardless of the motivation behind it.
 It can also be described as bad information.